 Travel postpartum nursing

 Mother-baby nursing is a consistent travel nursing specialty.
-Postpartum and couplet care units require unit-specific training and competencies that generalist nurses cannot quickly acquire — which means travelers with verified postpartum experience are genuinely valuable to understaffed facilities.
+Postpartum and couplet care units require unit-specific training and competencies that generalist nurses cannot quickly acquire – which means travelers with verified postpartum experience are highly valuable to understaffed facilities.

 Travel postpartum (mother-baby) contract conditions in 2025–2026: